 Central Air Tonnage – the size of your air conditioner is measured in tonnes.
 Typically air conditioner units run anywhere from 1.5 – 5 tonnes in size.
 It’s essential that you purchase the correct tonnage to cool your home appropriately, otherwise you risk damaging your cooling system.

-Refrigerant – environmentally friendly, R-410A Chlorine-free refrigerant is contained in the air conditioner’s coil and acts by dehumidifying the warm air in your home.
-Less common to modern air conditioners is the non-environmentally friendly R-22 refrigerant.
-When selecting the best high-efficiency air conditioner for your home, be sure to pay careful attention to which type of refrigerant the model of your choice uses.
+Refrigerant – environmentally friendly, R-410A Chlorine-free refrigerant is contained in the air conditioner’s coils.
+It removes the heat and humidity inside your home and expels it outside.
+Less common in modern air conditioners is the non-environmentally friendly R-22 refrigerant.
+When selecting the best high-efficiency air conditioner for your home, be sure to pay careful attention to which type of refrigerant the model of your choice uses, since R-22 is no longer allowed to be used in new systems after 2020.

 Single Stage – single stage air conditioners, as it sounds, have one setting.
 Your cooling system is either turned on and cooling your home or it is off, making it less efficient than a two stage air conditioner.

 Variable Speed – available in some midrange and premium brand models, variable speed refers to the fan motor of your air conditioning unit.
-A variable speed fan allows your air conditioner to achieve a superior level of cooling and increased energy efficiency in the lower setting.
-Models with this feature tend to be more expensive, however, the return on investment is a greater cooling ability with higher energy savings.
+A variable speed fan gives you better control of your cooling and increased energy efficiency overall.
+Models with this feature tend to be more expensive, but you get a significant return on your investment in lower energy bills.

 Two Stage – two stage air conditioners provide consumers with two settings, allowing it to cool your home more efficiently.
 The two settings are low and high.
 Your air conditioning system will start off in the low setting and kick into the higher setting in response to temperature changes.
 The intuitive nature of this system makes it very energy efficient.
 Two Stage air conditioners are typically seen in the mid-range and premium brand tiers.